GfSE/SpecIF/tutorials/09_Very-Simple-Model-FMC-with-Requirements.md

 ```

 Finally, let's inspect the relations of model-element 'FiCo-Application' in a graphical view.
 In addition to the 'shows', 'reads' and 'writes' relations already presented in [Tutorial 6](./06_Very-Simple-Model-FMC.md), we see the additional 'satisfies' relation with it's requirement named 'Response Time'.
-In practice, there will of course be many more requirements.
-It is however obvious that requirements related to the affected model-elements are much easier to interpret when compared to a situation with a requirements list and a model side-by-side in different tools.
+In practice, there will of course be many more related requirements.
+It is however obvious that requirements related to the affected model-elements are much easier to analyse when compared to a situation with a requirements list and a model side-by-side in different tools.

 ![Very Simple Model with Requirements - Relations](./images/Very-Simple-Model-with-Requirements-Relations.png)